 Decide on a community action you can take to help your local streams.
-You (and your troop, if you have one) may decide to do a stream clean -up, put on a water festival, go to town hall to advocate for a change, or think of something else entirely!
+You may decide to do a stream clean-up, put on a water festival, go to town hall to advocate for a change, or think of something else entirely!